kobotoolbox/docs/source/kobocollect-android.md

-# Data Collection on KoBoCollect App
+# Data Collection on KoBoCollect App - Android Versions 4.1 - 6

 __For Android versions 4.1 to 6__